jansoldat/fruit-list/README.md

 These icons were downloaded from https://icons.radix-ui.com/ which is licensed under MIT: https://github.com/radix-ui/icons/blob/master/LICENSE.

-> [!WARNING] It's important that you only add icons to this directory that the
+> It's important that you only add icons to this directory that the application
-> application actually needs as there's no "tree-shaking" for sprites
+> actually needs as there's no "tree-shaking" for sprites

 ##### Add new icon